dimalypai/mil-masters-thesis-chalmers/docs/report/Abstract.md

 This thesis starts with a brief introduction to monads and monad transformers and their relation to programming languages.
-A survey of the existing intermediate representations based on monads as well as highlights of the current developments in programming with effects are presented.
+A survey of the existing intermediate languages based on monads as well as highlights of the current developments in programming with effects are presented.

 It continues with the main contribution of this work: Monadic Intermediate Language (MIL), which is a statically and explicitly typed functional language, which uses monads and monad transformers to express different computational effects and their combinations.
-To evaluate the designed intermediate representation, two source languages representing two major programming
+To evaluate the designed intermediate language, two source languages representing two major programming
 paradigms: object-oriented and functional, have been designed and compilers targeting MIL have been implemented.
 Strengths and weaknesses of MIL uncovered during the implementation of the source programming languages are described in